-Purpose: The Associate of Applied Science Degree program in Information Systems Technology is designed primarily for persons who seek employment in the information examples of possible employment opportunities:
+Purpose: The Associate of Applied Science Degree program in Information Systems Technology is designed primarily for persons who seek employment in the information processing field immediately upon graduation.
+Persons seeking initial employment in an information processing position and those in information processing who are seeking advancement will benefit from the program.

+Occupational Objectives: The following occupational titles represent examples of possible employment opportunities: